Kotlin/KEEP/notes/0004-project-loom.md

 but you - the developer have to pay attention to suspension points.
 Luckily, you know them at compile time.

 ### Potential integration \#1.
-Deprecate Kotlin CPS-transformation machinary, create a Virtual Thread for every Coroutines
+Deprecate Kotlin compiler CPS-transformation machinary, create a Virtual Thread for every Coroutines

 > _CPS-transformation_ stands for Continuation Passing Style transformation.

 Coroutines are sometimes advertised as lightweight threads.
 Virtual Threads are also advertised as lightweight threads.
 So the first naive and the most radical idea is to stop doing CPS-transformations in Kotlin, and always use Virtual Threads that Java provides.
-The complicated operation of suspending translates into a good old thread blockage.
+The complicated operation of suspending translates into a good old thread blocking.
-It's a language-level integration
+It's a language-level integration.

 Unfortunately, Coroutines are not always translatable to Virtual Threads.
 Coroutines are more powerful than Virtual Threads.